 After you’ve stained the crate and it’s dry, paint it with white acrylic paint.
 You’ll need a few coats to cover the entire crate.
 I did not paint the inside of my crate.

 Import the downloaded file into the Cricut Design Space.
-On the right-hand side of the screen click on all of the elements in the design at once and click “ATTACH”.
+On the right-hand side of the screen select on all of the elements in the design at once and select “ATTACH”.
 This will ensure that the design cuts as one piece and not individual elements.
 Measure your crate and resize your image accordingly in the design space.

 How to Create the Stencil with Your Cricut

-Next set your machine to “vinyl”, load the Cricut vinyl on to the cutting at and into the machine.
-Click the Cricut button.
+Next set your machine to “vinyl”, load the Cricut vinyl onto the cutting at and into the machine.
+Select the Cricut button.

 After the image is cut out, remove the negative elements so that you have a stencil.